aryanmishra64/Syfe-assessment/README.md

-# 💰 Syfe Savings PlannerMore actions
+# 💰 Syfe Savings Planner

 A modern and responsive savings goal tracker that helps you set, visualize, and track savings goals across currencies (INR/USD), with real-time exchange rate updates.